Data Processing Agreement

 10. LIABILITY

-10.2 A Party shall not be liable to the other Party for loss of revenue or other indirect damages.
+10.3 A Party shall not be liable to the other Party for loss of revenue or other indirect damages.
 Damages, costs and expenses set forth in Section 10.1 shall be deemed direct damages.
-For the purpose of clarity, the liability of Hailey HR under this DPA shall not be subject to the limitations set out in section 11 of the Agreement.

 11. TERM AND TERMINATION